Zeeker/blog/content/post/how-to-build-your-professional-website/part-2-now/index.md

 - we have created a (admittedly basic) page with hugo
 - we have deployed this page with now -->
-First give yourself a pat on the shoulder.
+First give yourself a pat on the back.
 You have created a (admittedly simple) page and deployed it for everybody to see.

 In theory you could go out and share this link with your friends, family, hairdresser, or whoever your heart desires.